gmoustri/dwal_planner/README.md

  * **`dwal_clustering\postfix`** (array of strings, default: ['near'])

     appends each *string* of the array at the names of the clusters.
-Each level is published with this string as postfix. **Must have the same number of elements as the _levels_ parameters!**
+Each level is published with this string as postfix. **Must have the same number of elements as the _levels_ parameter!**

  * **`dwal_clustering\spin`** (array of numbers, default: [1])

     whether to start clustering each level, when the node starts.
 A value of "1" means to include the according level.
-"0" means to disregard it. **Must have the same number of elements as the _levels_ parameters!**
+"0" means to disregard it. **Must have the same number of elements as the _levels_ parameter!**

 Examples of the last three parameters are given below: